chuaxiangjie/ParkingApp/README.md

 It provides information on the current slots that are occupied.

 When a car leaves the carpark, the slot is removed from the collection and added back to the heap.

+#### Developer comments
+The rationale of using slot no. as hash key is that it offers time complexity of O(1) for Add() and Remove() processes as they are used in production environment for incoming and outgoing cars where performance is crucial.

+For search processes, we can afford to have higher latency with time complexity of O(n).

 ## Getting Started